helm/charts/incubator/riemann/README.md

 Parameter | Description | Default
 --------- | ----------- | -------
 replicaCount | How many replicas to run.
-Riemann can really only work with one. | 1 image.repository | The image to run, in full form. | [raykrueger/riemann:0.2.14](https://github.com/raykrueger/riemann-docker) image.pullPolicy | The kubernetes image pull policy. | IfNotPresent service.type | The kubernetes service type to use. | ClusterIP service.ports.udp.internal | The internal udp target port for the service to use. | 5555
+Riemann can really only work with one. | 1 image.repository | Name of the image to run, without the tag. | [raykrueger/riemann](https://github.com/raykrueger/riemann-docker) image.tag | The image tag to use. | 0.2.14 image.pullPolicy | The kubernetes image pull policy. | IfNotPresent service.type | The kubernetes service type to use. | ClusterIP service.ports.udp.internal | The internal udp target port for the service to use. | 5555